-Real Property Tax (RPT)
+Real Property taxes (RPT)

-Local government units impose two types of real property taxes: a basic tax and a Special Education Fund (SEF) Tax.
-The basic tax rate is generally 1% for real properties located in the provinces and 2% for real properties located in a city or municipality within Metro Manila.
+Local government units impose real property taxes of two types: a basic tax and a Special Education Fund Tax.
+The rate is generally 1% for real properties located in the provinces and 2% for real properties located in a city or municipality within Metro Manila.